Derrick Rowland: Philippine stint

 Rowland was one of the two American reinforcements, along with the late Bobby Parks, who played for Shell Rimula X, during the Third Conference of the 1988 Philippine Basketball Association (PBA) season.
 He scored a high of 51 points, on October 11, 1988, and led his team all the way to the finals.

+Coaching career

+Rowland was head coach of the Albany Patroons in the Continental Basketball Association (CBA) and United States Basketball League (USBL) from 2006 to 2007.
+He was head coach of the Rio Grande Valley Silverados in the CBA during the 2007–08 season.
+Rowland returned to the Patroons in the CBA during the 2008–09 season.